Nurse’s Office and Student Health

 To promote a healthy lifestyle children should be dressed appropriately for the season and specific weather.
 It is important that your child gets a good night's sleep and eats a nutritious breakfast every day before coming to school.

 Height, weight, and blood pressure screenings are performed yearly on each student.
 Vision screenings are performed every other year.
-Students are screened in kindergarten and grades two, four, six, and eight.
-Hearing screenings are performed annually for students in kindergarten through grade three and then in grades five and seven.
+Students are screened in PreK through 2nd and then four, six, and eight.
+Hearing screenings are performed annually for students in PreK through grade three and then 7th.
 If a student has difficulty with the initial screening the student will be re-evaluated.
 If there is a problem after the second screening a referral will be sent home requesting an examination and evaluation by a physician.
 If, at any time, you suspect a problem with your child’s vision or hearing and would like to have your child tested, please contact the school nurse and the testing will be performed.

 Scoliosis screening is performed every other year on students that are 10 years of age and older.
 Students in grades 5 and 7 are checked.
 If there is any deviation from the norm a referral is sent home requesting an examination and evaluation by a physician.